Quest to declare Anthropocene an epoch descends into epic row

 Global carbon emissions at record levels with no signs of shrinking

-The analysis, by the Global Carbon Project, calculates Earth’s “carbon budget“, which is how much CO₂ humans have released, and how much has been removed from the atmosphere by…Continue readingGlobal carbon emissions at record levels with no signs of shrinking
+The analysis, by the Global Carbon Project, calculates Earth’s “carbon budget“, which is how much CO₂ humans have released, and how much has been removed from the atmosphere by the oceans…Continue readingGlobal carbon emissions at record levels with no signs of shrinking

 Why scientists are using the word scary over the climate crisis